| KaVoom!

 tricks Windows into thinking that a mouse is plugged

 in.
 The Wacom Digitizer driver works for this purpose.
+On

 the Wacom